-It doesn’t take a rocket scientist to know that increasing efficiency drives down costs.
+It doesn’t take a rocket scientist to recognize that improved efficiency saves time and money.

-“The rocket environment provides a multi-axis vibration and we hope to utilize that difference in environment to predict or discover new things about these emerging technologies that we can’t get on the ground,” said RASR Systems Engineer David Lartonoix.
+“The rocket environment provides multi-axis vibration and we hope to utilize the combined environments to validate predictions and facilitate discovery of performance issues.
+Outputs from these tests provide early insight into emerging technologies that we cannot readily obtain on the ground,” said RASR Systems Engineer David Lartonoix.

-The initial payload was flown to validate a 3D-printed metal simulation code and also to determine the environmental parameters of the rocket flight.
-The process takes advantage of the current rocket test programs at partnering universities, leveraging their expertise and allowing KCNSC to fly payloads at significantly reduced costs.
+The initial RASR payload was flown to validate a 3D-printed metal simulation model and establish the environmental parameters of these rocket flights.
+This process takes advantage of current rocket test programs at partnering universities, leveraging their expertise and allowing KCNSC to fly payloads quickly and frequently at significantly reduced costs.

 Click here to learn more.